 Have you ever questioned your abilities, your potential or your intelligence when facing a challenge?
 It is possible that you may even have dismissed an opportunity for fear of your intellectual capacity to reach a goal.

-And though the common thought is that success depends on our intellectual capacity, the Nobel Prize winner James Heckman and his team of researchers have proved otherwise in their latest study, in which they tracked intellectual capacity record data, standardized personality tests results and the categorization into different educational levels of hundreds of people in the UK, the USA and the Netherlands.
+And though the common thought is that success depends on our intellectual capacity, the Nobel Prize winner James Heckman and his team of researchers have proved otherwise in their latest study, in which they tracked intellectual capacity record data, standardised personality tests results and the categorisation into different educational levels of hundreds of people in the UK, the USA and the Netherlands.

 This way, they established the relationship between these elements and success based on each person’s earnings: the result astonished more than one of them, as only between 1% and 2% of the people assessed had an above-average IQ.
 The study also found that personality traits such as persistence or curiosity better predict the personal and professional outcomes that people experience in their adult life.